Electric power quality: Introduction

 It is often useful to think of power quality as a compatibility problem: is the equipment connected to the grid compatible with the events on the grid, and is the power delivered by the grid, including the events, compatible with the equipment that is connected?
 Compatibility problems always have at least two solutions: in this case, either clean up the power, or make the equipment more resilient.

-The tolerance of data-processing equipment to voltage variations is often characterized by the CBEMA curve, which give the duration and magnitude of voltage variations that can be tolerated.
+The tolerance of data-processing equipment to voltage variations is often characterized by the CBEMA curve, which gives the duration and magnitude of voltage variations that can be tolerated.